eleniums/go-workflow/README.md

 For further examples, look at the unit tests.

 ## Functions
 - `Do`: Perform an action.
-Takes a function and wraps it to the Action type.
+Takes a function and wraps it in the Action type.
 - `Sequential`: Perform some actions in sequence.
 - `Parallel`: Perform some actions in parallel.
 - `If`: Conditionally perform one action or another.
 - `NoOp`: Does nothing.
 Useful as a dead end.
 - `Catch`: Handle an error instead of terminating the workflow.
-- `Finally`: Call a follow-up function after an action completes.
+- `Finally`: Call a follow-up function after an action completes, regardless of whether or not an error occurred.
 - `Retry`: Retry an action if an error occurs.